Consultant cited by airport authority says he never recommended cutting down trees | CBC News

 None of the recommendations included clearing the land entirely.

-Smith acknowledged the forest has been extremely neglected since it was established in the 1960s as a red pine plantation, but it's by no means beyond repair.
+Smith acknowledged the forest has been extremely neglected since it was established in the 1960s as a source for lumber and wood for utility poles, but it's by no means beyond repair.

 "At this time, I wouldn't say that there is a risk to the health and safety of the public," he said.